buildpacks/docs/content/docs/buildpack-author-guide/caching-strategies.md

 Setting `build = true` makes a layer available to subsequent buildpacks.
 Therefore binaries installed to the `bin` directory on a `build = true` layer are available to subsequent buildpacks during the build phase.
 It is also the case that `lib` directories on a `build = true` later are added to the `LD_LIBRARY_PATH` during the build phase of subsequent buildpacks.
 Environment variables defined in a `build = true` layer are similarly available.
 For any layer where `launch = true` and `build = true`, a launch layer from the OCI registry can no longer be reused.
 Instead, the layer must be made available locally so that subsequent buildpacks can use it.

-Setting `cache = true` keeps a local cache of the layer.
-The cache is restored before the buildpacks build phase.
+Setting `cache = true` ensures that the layer is restored locally before the buildpacks build phase.

 Setting `cache = false`, `build = false`, and `launch = true` is the most common configuration.
 If `cache = false`, `build = false`, and `launch = true` is not appropriate for your layer, then `cache = true`, `build = true`, and `launch = true` should be the next combination to evaluate: